 Be courageous and daring

-If you try these practices and find yourself feeling uncomfortable, know that it’s probably an aspect of your inner male that has been conditioned by the patriarchy to react in fear.
+If you try these practices and find yourself feeling uncomfortable, know that it’s probably an aspect of your inner masculine that has been conditioned by the patriarchy to react in fear.
 Also know that the more you retrain yourself with these practices, the easier it will be for you to feel at ease with women.
 Instead of feeling confused, puzzled and intimidated by them, you will view them as equals, and it will become natural to be respectful and supportive of them while still maintaining the potency of your masculinity.
-You will have created a relationship of collaboration and harmony between your inner male and your inner female.
+You will have created a relationship of collaboration and harmony between your inner masculine and your inner feminine.
 That internal relationship will be reflected in a dramatic shift in your external relationships with women in your life, and you will become a powerful agent of change for a better world.

 Photo credit: Lukas